 - 1. Land Use - This property meets the minimum lot size requirements and minimum lot frontage requirements of the C1 zoning district.
 The applicant is required to get a waiver of the State of Maine minimum lot size from the Department of Health and Human Services for the amount of wastewater disposal needed to accommodate the proposed number of units on the subject site.
 The Final application must include the authorization from DHHS. - There is no Net Residential Density requirement in the C1. - The proposed building meets the 10-20 foot maximum setback from Route 302.
-The project meets the minimum side and rear 6 foot setback. - The building facade must be oriented parallel to Roosevelt Trail.
+The project meets the minimum side and rear 6 foot setback.

+- The building facade must be oriented parallel to Roosevelt Trail.
 At least one primary entrance must be located on the building's front façade.
-The sketch plan shows a sidewalk from the front entrance to Route 302. - Dwelling, Multifamily, is a permitted use in the C1. - §406.E(6)(1) Block standards apply.
+The sketch plan shows a sidewalk from the front entrance to Route 302.

+- Dwelling, Multifamily, is a permitted use in the C1.

+- §406.E(6)(1) Block standards apply.

+- See FOF under "Traffic" above for comments on block standards.

+- The Final Plan needs to demonstrate how the project will comply with the Commercial District Design Guidelines in Section 813.

+- Building elevations and sign details should be provided with the final plan submission.
+Building elevations were submitted with the Final Plan submission dated March 26, 2021.

+- The Final Plan dated December 21, 2020 includes a detailed account of how the project will meet the District Design Guidelines.
+The eight (8) (minimum) additional standards that we will meet:

+- 1. Parking Location

+- 2. Internal Traffic Flow

+- 3. Orientation of Building

+- 4. Screening Utilities

+- 5. Parking lot landscaping

+- 6. Planting Variety

+- 7. Planting Suitability

+- 8. Mass Planting

+- 9. Illumination levels

+- The applicant has submitted a waiver from the façade standard requirement for transparent openings.
+The waiver was granted at the meeting on January 11, 2021.

+- The development is subject to the following Section 1200 Impacts Fees, to be paid at with the issuance of a building permit: North Windham Sidewalk Impact Fee, Recreation Impact Fee, North Route 302 Road Improvements Impact Fee, Open Space Impact Fee, Public Safety Impact Fee, Municipal Office Impact Fee.

+2. Comprehensive Plan

+• This project meets the goals and objectives of the 2017 Comprehensive Plan.
+The property is located in the North Windham Growth Area.

+3. Others:

-- See FOF under "Traffic" above for comments on block standards. - The Final Plan needs to demonstrate how the project will comply with the Commercial District Design Guidelines in Section 813. - Building elevations and sign details should be provided with the final plan submission - The Final Plan dated December 21, 2020 includes a detailed account of how the project will meet the District Design Guidelines.
-The applicant has submitted a waiver from the façade standard requirement for transparent openings. - The development is subject to the following Section 1200 Impacts Fees, to be paid at with the issuance of a building permit: North Windham Sidewalk Impact Fee, Recreation Impact Fee, North Route 302 Road Improvements Impact Fee, Open Space Impact Fee, Public Safety Impact Fee, Municipal Office Impact Fee. - 2.
-Comprehensive Plan - This project meets the goals and objectives of the 2017 Comprehensive Plan.
-The property is located in the North Windham Growth Area. - 3.
-Others: - Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 urbanized area. - Chapter 221 Street Naming and Addressing: If the project is intended to be condominimized, a street name for the entrance approved by the Addressing Officer shall be shown on the Final Plan. - Chapter 116 Growth Management Ordinance: A growth permit is required prior to the issuance of a building permit for the construction, creation or placement of each new dwelling unit within the Town of Windham.
+- Chapter 144 Post-Construction Stormwater Ordinance: The site is in the NPDES MS4 urbanized area. - Chapter 221 Street Naming and Addressing: If the project is intended to be a condominium, a street name for the entrance approved by the Addressing Officer shall be shown on the Final Plan.
+As of the date of this memo, the applicant is working with the Town Addressing Officer to approved a name for the access drive. - Chapter 116 Growth Management Ordinance: A growth permit is required prior to the issuance of a building permit for the construction, creation or placement of each new dwelling unit within the Town of Windham.